Puppy Adolescence: The Bridge Between Babyhood and Bravery

 Not all puppies experience adolescence the same way.
 Some become a little clingy.
 Others test boundaries.
 Some withdraw or become hyper-sensitive to sounds or movement.
 At Hillary’s Hound House, we see it all.

-The Teen Tune-Up Program: What Makes It Different
+The Teen Tune-Up Program: What Makes it Different

 So what’s the difference between our Jumpstart Puppy Program and our Teen Tune-Up?